British Rail Class 395: Background

 In December 2003, formal approval was given by the Strategic Rail Authority for domestic services to be run on the under-construction Channel Tunnel Rail Link (CTRL) in Kent, England, which has since been rebranded as High Speed 1 (HS1).
 Preliminary consultations for a new franchise including the envisioned 'CTRL Domestic' services along with new rolling stock for operating the said services, which were to begin in 2004.
 In 2005, the proposed high-speed services were combined with those from the former South Eastern rail franchise to form the Integrated Kent franchise (IKF).

 In October 2004, Hitachi was announced as the preferred bidder to supply high-speed trains for the CTRL services.
 During June 2005, a contract valued at £250 million was signed with Hitachi Europe to supply 28 units, with Eversholt Rail Group acting as the financier (ROSCO); at this point, the new fleet had an expected service date of 2009.
 In November 2005, the Department for Transport announced Govia as the new operator of the IKF.

 The contract was Hitachi's first rail vehicle sold to a European customer.
 The company had previously worked with HSBC Rail and UK rail authorities between 2002 and 2003 to demonstrate that the company's traction system was suitable for use on the Great Britain rail network, including testing asynchronous AC motors and confirming electromagnetic compatibility, as part of a separate contract involving the upgrade of existing Class 465 and 466 EMUs.
 The contract was also the first British order for a Japanese train; as such, Hitachi viewed the deal as a key opportunity to establish itself in the UK market.
+Hitachi took the design from its 885 series A-train in particular.
+The design pedigree can be traced back to the 400 Series Shinkansen from 1992.

 Construction of the CTRL (High Speed 1) was complete in November 2007.
-By 2008, the initially planned 'CTRL Domestic' services (2003) from London St Pancras to Gravesend, and Canterbury West and Folkestone Central, via Ashford, had been expanded in scope to include services to Medway Towns, East Kent and Dover.
+By 2008, the initially planned 'CTRL Domestic' services (2003) from London St Pancras to Gravesend, and Canterbury West and Folkestone Central, via Ashford, had been expanded in scope to include services to the Medway Towns, East Kent and Dover.
 Furthermore, a 29th train was added to the order agreement by franchise holder Southeastern so as to provide additional capacity.